-When it comes to finding the best school holiday activities in Bendigo, look no further.
-It can be tough for parents to continually come up with school holiday ideas and sometimes even getting out of the house can be a struggle!
-So leave the summer school holiday fun to us because we have listed the best things to do in Bendigo with kids so you can just chose what works for you and your family.
+When it comes to finding the best school holiday activities in Bendigo this summer, look no further than this detailed article.
+It can be tough for parents to continually come up with summer school holiday ideas and sometimes even getting out of the house can be a struggle!
+So leave the December & January 2024 Bendigo school holidays to us because we have listed the best things to do in Bendigo with kids so you can just chose what works for you and your family.

-Bendigo family attractions excel at showing off their unique history and they have a range of September/October school holiday activities on offer, from going through an underground mines to climbing a lookout tower!
-Bendigo locals embrace their history and region and with so many things to do in December/January summer school holidays in Bendigo, we really are spoiled for choice.
+Bendigo family attractions excel at showing off their unique history and they have a range of December & January 2024 school holiday activities on offer, from going through an underground mines to climbing a lookout tower!
+Bendigo locals embrace our history and region and with so many things to do in summer school holidays in Bendigo, we really are spoiled for choice.

-Kids school holiday activities don’t have to be a chore, even if you stay at home (check out our stay at home ideas included below).
+Kids school holiday activities this summer don’t have to be a chore, even if you stay at home (check out our stay at home ideas included below).
 So no matter the weather, you will find top attractions in Bendigo that can entertain children of all ages with these school holiday activities in Bendigo.

-We have compiled the complete guide to the best school holiday activities in Bendigo over the Sept/Oct school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Bendigo over the summer school holidays to help make your life so much easier!

 State schools finish on Wednesday 20 December and return to class on Monday 30 January 2024.

 Fun things to do for the Bendigo school holidays

-We have broken our list of Bendigo school holiday activities into sections to help you:
+We have broken our list of Bendigo school holiday activities for summer into sections to help you: